saifkhichi96/versign-core/README.md

 ```

 ### Organise Your Dataset
-It is assumed that only positive samples (i.e. genuine signatures) are available during training, while both genuine and forged signatures are present during testing.
+This model treats signature verification as a single-class learning problem where only positive samples (i.e. genuine signatures) are available during training.
+This is because, in real-world situations where we want to enrol users into a signature verification system for verifying their signatures later, we don't have any forgeries available unless we specifically obtain them.
+Which is not practical.
+However, both genuine and forged signatures can be present during testing.

 ### Write Your First Program with ```VerSign```
 ```